pentestThucchienTeam/blog-vul/solution/JWT/None Attack.md

 ![image](https://user-images.githubusercontent.com/63194321/132474580-2add05e1-f9d7-4983-a9dd-22b0063e8ffa.png)

 Then take this JWT code to decode and read the contents inside it.
-We see `alg:HS256` and of course I don't have the secret key.
+We see `alg:HS256` and of course we don't have the secret key.
 So think of one possibility that is `none`attack.

 ![image](https://user-images.githubusercontent.com/63194321/132473084-64c2f766-cf71-490c-9c34-6c70b36bfdd1.png)